sebapersson/petab_sciml/docs/src/format.md

 ### [YAML Network file format](@id YAML_net_format)

 The `petab_sciml` library provides a YAML neural network file format for model exchange.
 The YAML format follows PyTorch conventions for layer names and arguments.
-While YAML files can be written manually, it is recommended approach to define a PyTorch `nn.Module` and use the `petab_sciml` library to automatically generate the YAML representation (see tutorials).
+While YAML network files can be written manually, it is recommended approach to define a PyTorch `nn.Module` and use the `petab_sciml` library to automatically generate the YAML representation (see tutorials).

 TODO: Should we have some description of the YAML format here? (can and should probably be added later)

 ## [Mapping Table](@id mapping_table)

 All neural networks are assigned an Id in the PEtab problem [YAML](@ref YAML_file) file.
 A neural network Id is not considered a valid PEtab identifier, to prevent confusion regarding what its refers to (e.g., parameters, inputs, outputs).
 Consequently, every neural network input, parameter, and output referenced in the PEtab problem must be defined in the mapping table under `modelEntityId` and mapped to a PEtab identifier.
-Note, in this context array file Ids defined in the [YAML](@ref YAML_file) file are considered valid entities in the `PEtabEntityId` column.
+All neural networks are assigned an Id in the PEtab problem [YAML](@ref YAML_file) file.
+A neural network Id is not considered a valid PEtab identifier, to avoid confusion about what it refers to (e.g., parameters, inputs, outputs).
+Consequently, every neural network input, parameter, and output referenced in the PEtab problem must be defined under `modelEntityId` in the mapping table and mapped to a PEtab identifier.
+For the `PEtabEntityId` column the same rules as in PEtab v2 applies, and additionally array file Ids defined in the [YAML](@ref YAML_file) file are considered valid PEtab entities.

 ### `modelEntityId` [STRING, REQUIRED]